AGnias47/secret-santa/README.md

 If not provided, the script will look for "exceptions.csv" in the cwd and will use it if it exists.
 If not, will ask the user if they would like to use an exceptions file.
 If they type anything starting with the letter y, (ex. yes or Y), the user will be prompted for the name of the exceptions file.
 If not, the script will continue without any exceptions.

 See "exceptions.csv" in this repo for an example.

+### -d or --date (optional parameter)
+Date when the Secret Santa gift exchange will occur.
+If not provided, script will ask if the user would like to provide an exchange date, using the same method (Y or yes) as the exclusions list question.

+If provided, the exchange date will be included in the email alerting participants of who their secret santa is.
+If not, no date will be provided in the email sent to the participant.

 ## The Algorithm
 While effective in most situations, the method for selecting Secret Santa pairs is relatively unsophisticated.
 The program will take the list of names and put them in a random order using the Python shuffle method, which utilizes the [Fisher-Yates shuffle and runs in O(n) time](https://softwareengineering.stackexchange.com/questions/215737/how-python-random-shuffle-works).
 Random numbers for this shuffle are generated using a [Wichman-Hill random number generator](https://en.wikipedia.org/wiki/Wichmann%E2%80%93Hill).
 Using this list, the first person in the list is assigned to give a gift to the last person in the list, and everyone else is assigned to give a gift to the person before them.
 Note that with this implementation, there are no closed cycles of gift giving, i.e. a scenario where A gives to B and B gives to A will never occur in a list with more than 2 names.